Sound Sculpture / Bioacoustic Architectural Installation / Scientific Device / Artwork

 Sound Greenfall - A musical courtship between plants and humans

 Sound Greenfall is a transdisciplinary installation that merges architecture, bioacoustics, neuroscience, and ecology.
-Presented at the 19th International Architecture Exhibition of La Biennale di Venezia, curated by Carlo Ratti, the project plays a serenade to both plants and humans by emitting carefully calibrated sound frequencies that support plant growth and human neurophysiological well-being.
-Rooted in pioneering research in bioacoustics and neuroscience, the project integrates scientific research with sensorial design to create an immersive, multi-sensory space that advocates for connectedness and new modes of co-existence.
+Presented at the 19th International Architecture Exhibition of La Biennale di Venezia, curated by Carlo Ratti, the project plays a serenade to both plants and humans by emitting carefully calibrated sound frequencies.

-Nestled within a flourishing garden, Sound Greenfall is composed of a series of embossed mirror-finish stainless steel sheets are designed to resonate at a specific frequency, creating cascades of beneficial sound waves that permeate the soil and the atmosphere.
+Nestled within a flourishing garden, Sound Greenfall is composed of a series of embossed mirror-finish stainless steel sheets designed to resonate at a specific frequency, creating cascades of sound waves that permeate the soil and the atmosphere.
 These surfaces, with their rhythmic embossed patterns, visually fragment the environment, the sky, the clouds, the greenery, the flowers, and even the people, transforming everything into sprinkles of colours, petals of skin, and mystical landscapes.
 Visitors walk among and sit within these reflective volumes, immersed in an acoustic and atmospheric bath of sound, scent, and a dynamic visual spectacle.